wp-plugins/wp-jquery-lightbox/readme.txt

 This version is also [adjusted for mobile devices](http://wordpress.org/extend/plugins/wp-jquery-lightbox/screenshots/);

+* Swipe gestures for flicking between images on touch devices
 * Improved scaling *maximizes* use of screen space
 * Live adjustment to the browser window and orientation of your phone
 * Optional download link to display images in native app.